 Quite often, because a business has achieved a degree of success in the early days, it doesn’t identify marketing as a core function.
 What can therefore happen is that a business has grown to a significant size, with significant overhead, before there is the realisation that to continue to grow there is a marketing skill gap you need to plug.

 It is also not uncommon for the first marketing recruit to be at an operational level.
 Someone who can manage activity – look after the website, manage collateral design and look after social media channels.
-It is also not uncommon for some businesses to assign these tasks to existing resource already within the business, with no marketing background whatsoever.
+Also, it is not uncommon for some businesses to assign these tasks to existing resource already within the business, with no marketing background whatsoever.

 Whichever route the business has taken, there comes a point where it realises that to grow to where it wants to get to, it needs marketing input at a more strategic level.